Bright-Shard/nixrs/README.md

 > nixrs is *heavily* work-in-progress.
 The below README is the end goal for the project, but currently only a fraction of those features are actually implemented.
 >
 > You can see examples where I test nixrs in the `examples/` folder, and the project's massive todo list in [`planning.md`](planning.md).
+>
+> **To be perfectly clear, nixrs is not ready for use in any project in its current state**.
+But it's getting closer to useable every day!